bugrahanyapilmisev/DSA210_Term_Project_bugrahan.yapilmisev/README.md

 # Analyzing Chess.com Activity and Its Correlation with Stress Levels

 ## Description
 Sabancı University DSA210 Introduction to Data Science Course Fall 2024-2025 Term Project.
-This project analyzes my Chess.com activity and its potential correlation with my stress levels, hypothesizing that chess activity frequency is influenced by academic stress.
+This project analyzes my Chess.com activity and its potential correlation with my stress levels, hypothesizing that my chess activity frequency is influenced by academic stress.

 ## Table of Contents
 - [Motivation](#motivation)